mikeminoza/mikeminoza/README.md

 ## 💻 Projects

 - **MedNexus** – School clinic web app handling appointments and medical documents for students and employees.
-- **Chi-Square Calculator** – Simple statistical hypothesis test calculator.
+- **Chi-Square Calculator** – Statistical hypothesis test calculator.
 - **[SparkQuiz](https://sparkquiz.vercel.app/)** – MCQ generator using Gemini AI.
 - **Travelling Chatbot** – AI chatbot using Gemini to assist with travel questions and plans.
 - **Trackle** – Financial app with AI insights and chatbot for tracking money (powered by Gemini, in progress).